junxit/us-congress-bills-116/metadata.md

 - 2020-01-27 — Mr. Norcross moved to suspend the rules and pass the bill, as amended.
 - 2020-01-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 5 (Roll no. 23). (text: CR H540-541)
 - 2020-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 5 (Roll no. 23).(text: CR H540-541)
+- 2020-01-28 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.